vbhat1976/terraform-workshop/exercises/10/README.md

 control, but this is generally not maintainable or scalable.
 So, enter the idea of central remote options for storing your state files.

-Since this course is about Terraform in AWS specifically, let's look at the relevant option that Terraform provides: S3
+Since this course is about Terraform in AWS specifically, let's look at a relevant option that Terraform provides: S3

 Storing Terraform state in an S3 bucket is as simple as making sure the bucket exists, and then defining an appropriate configuration in your Terraform HCL: